-For the six months ended September 30, 2024, net cash provided by operating activities was \$16.1 million, compared to cash used in operations of \$1.3 million for the six months ended September 30, 2023.
-The increase in cash flows provided by operating activities in the six months ended September 30, 2024 was due primarily to increased net income, increased deferred revenue, decrease in cash spent on accounts payable and accrued expenses, and a decrease in inventory purchases, and change in fair value of contingent consideration, offset by cash spent on prepaid expenses, deferred income taxes, decreased accounts receivable, and a decrease in operating leases.
+For the sixnine months ended September 30, 2024December 31, 2024, net cash provided by operating activities was \$16.1 million\$22.0 million, compared to cash used in operations of \$1.3 million\$0.1 million for the sixnine months ended September 30, 2023December 31, 2023.
+The increase in cash flows provided by operating activities in the sixnine months ended September 30, 2024December 31, 2024 was due primarily to increased net income, increased deferred revenue, decrease in cash spent on accounts payable and accrued expenses, and a decrease increased deferred revenue, offset by an increase in inventory purchases, accounts receivable, and change in fair value of contingent consideration, offset by cash spent on inventory purchases, prepaid expenses, deferred income taxes, decreased accounts receivable, and a decrease in operating leases.

-For the six months ended September 30, 2024, net cash used in investing activities was \$33.5 million, compared to \$0.4 million for the six months ended September 30, 2023.
+For the sixnine months ended September 30, 2024December 31, 2024, net cash used in investing activities was \$33.5\$34.1 million, compared to \$0.4\$0.6 million for the sixnine months ended September 30, 2023December 31, 2023.
 The increase in net cash used in investing activities was primarily due to cash paid for the acquisition of Megatran.

-For the six months ended September 30, 2024, net cash used in financing activities was \$0.1 million compared to net cash provided by financing activities of \$0.1 million for the six months ended September 30, 2023.
-The decrease was due to the repurchase of common stock in connection with employee tax obligations upon the vesting of stock awards, offset by proceeds related to ESPP.
+For the six nine months ended September 30, 2024 December 31, 2024, net cash used in financing activities was \$0.1 million compared to net cash provided by financing activities of \$0.1 million \$0.1 million for the six nine months ended September 30, 2023 December 31, 2023.
+The decrease was due to the repurchase of common stock in connection with employee tax obligations upon the vesting of stock awards, offset by proceeds related to our ESPP.

-As of September 30, 2024, we had \$1.5 million of restricted cash included in long-term assets and \$1.2 million of restricted cash included in current assets.
+As of September 30, 2024 December 31, 2024, we had \$1.5 million \$3.5 million of restricted cash included in long-term assets and \$1.2 \$1.3 million of restricted cash included in current assets.
 At March 31, 2024, we had \$1.3 million of restricted cash included in long-term assets and \$0.5 million of restricted cash in current assets.
 These amounts included in restricted cash primarily represent collateral deposits to secure surety bonds and letters of credit for various customer contracts.
 These deposits are held in interest bearing accounts.

 We are a party to many contractual obligations involving commitments to make payments to third parties.
 These obligations impact our short-term and long-term liquidity and capital resource needs.
-Certain contractual obligations are reflected on the condensed consolidated balance sheet as of September 30, 2024, while others are considered future commitments.
+Certain contractual obligations are reflected on the condensed consolidated balance sheet as of September 30, 2024 December 31, 2024, while others are considered future commitments.
 We have various contractual arrangements, under which we have committed to purchase certain minimum quantities of goods or services on an annual basis.
 For information regarding our other contractual obligations, refer to Note 15, "Contingent Consideration," Note 16, "Debt," Note 17, "Leases" and Note 18, "Commitments and Contingencies" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.